Bheem-Works/A/the old file journal /Agust2.md

 ## Day : Saturday agust 2;

+## Summary

+- Start day =-> The day was quite fine and i just did alot of time pass.
+- And i am not quiet happy for that.
+- i need to realise everything's what i have done and don't ever do that thing's.
+- I need to do a practise.

+## Highlights

+- **There is no any special event today.**

+Tags: #journal
 Start day =-> The day was quite fine and i just did alot of time pass.
 And i am not quiet happy for that. i need to realise everything's what i have done and don't ever do that thing's.
 I need to do a practise.
 There are many thing's that i have to do.
 I need to create a list and write down what i have done.